 Device development goes through several phases

-For example, when an iPhone is developed, it goes through a total of four phases.
-The EVT phase ("Engineering Validation Test") focuses on various hardware components.
-The DVT phase ("Design Validation Test") follows.
-Once both test phases are completed, development moves on to the PVT phase ("Production Validation Test") and only then does a final picture of the respective device emerge.
-In the last step, a so-called "production verification" is carried out in the responsible factory in order to then be able to start mass production.
-In addition, the analyst revealed some information about the upcoming iPhone 14.
-He says that the A16 chip, which is intended for the iPhone 14 Pro and 14 Pro Max, will have a larger "die" compared to the A15, despite the switch to 4nm technology.
+When an iPhone is developed, for example, it goes through a total of four phases.
+The EVT (Engineering Validation Test) phase focuses on various hardware components.
+The DVT (Design Validation Test) phase follows.
+Once both test phases are completed, development moves on to the PVT (Production Validation Test) phase, and only then does a final picture of the respective device emerge.
+In the final step, a so-called "production verification" is carried out at the responsible factory so that mass production can then begin.
+The analyst also revealed some information about the upcoming iPhone 14.
+He says that the A16 chip, intended for the iPhone 14 Pro and 14 Pro Max, will have a larger die compared to the A15, despite the switch to 4nm technology.

 iPhone 15 Pro models could use periscope camera